sulu/sulu/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Dear Contributers,
+Dear Contributors,

-Thank you already for contributing to the Sulu ecosystem.
+Thank you for contributing to the Sulu ecosystem!

+We appreciate your effort to improve our project.
+If you need assistance or have questions about your pull request, our team is here to help.
-Please join our Slack channel: https://sulu.io/services/support#chat and feel free there to ask for any help with your pull request.
+Please join our Slack channel for support: https://sulu.io/services/support#chat.

 Best Regards,
-Sulu Core Team
+the Sulu Core Team

 -->